monkey-w1n5t0n/www.eli/_pages/useq-build.md

 ![build step 8](/assets/images/useq/buildPanelNuts.jpg){:class="img-responsive"}
 ![build step 8](/assets/images/useq/build_nuts_2.jpg){:class="img-responsive"}

-### Step 9: Now you can solder everying into place
+### Step 9: Solder the momentary switch.

 This is a good time to double check that everything is in place properly before you solder.

-First solder the momentary button.
-Important: make sure that it's pressed fully flat against the panel when you solder, otherwise it might sit at an angle and rub against the faceplate.
+First solder the momentary button.  *Important: make sure that it's pressed fully flat against the panel when you solder*{:style="background-color:lightgreen"}, otherwise it might sit at an angle and rub against the faceplate.

-Next, solder the sockets, switches and pots.
-Then, make sure that all of the LEDs are in the right place in the front panel and solder the LEDs.
+### Step 10: Solder sockets, pots and switches (but wait on the LEDs)

+It's probably easiest to start with the big stuff the pots and toggle switch, then go down each side and do the jack sockets.

+### Step 11: Check LED positioning

+It's really hard to desolder the LEDs, so *make sure they're in position*{:style="background-color:lightgreen"} before you solder.
+Hold up the module and look at the underside, move them into position so they're sitting in the panel holes, and put the module down carefully on the desk.

+### Step 12: Solder the LEDs

+To be sensible, check after you've done half of them that nothing has been knocked out of place.

-### Step 10: Clip the LED legs
+### Step 13: Clip the LED legs

-### Step 11: Tighten the nuts on the front panel
+### Step 14: Tighten the nuts on the front panel

-### Step 12: Place the potentiometer covers, toggle switch cover and momentary switch cap
+### Step 15: Place the potentiometer covers, toggle switch cover and momentary switch cap

 ![build step 12](/assets/images/useq/useq%20front%202%20sq.png){:class="img-responsive"}